Co-led by Seyta Selter and Larisa Noonan.

 Larisa Noonan (Salem, OR) has specialized for nearly two decades in trauma healing, embodiment skills, and supporting healthy boundaries.
 She is a certified practitioner in ancestral lineage healing and weaves ritual and nature reconnection into all of her offerings.
 She is passionate about ancestral healing, supporting grief and loss, recovery from religious fundamentalism, and work with chronic pain/illness.
 She lives with her husband and son in Oregon’s Willamette Valley on the ancestral homelands of Kalapuyan peoples.
 Her ancestors are from France, the Netherlands via Ukraine, Germany, and Switzerland and her spiritual orientation is rooted in earth-honoring ritual, embodying ancestral gifts, and reclaiming animist values.
 For more info see: www.larisanoonan.com.

-We acknowledge this event is taking place in the ancestral lands of the Lushootseed speaking Squaxin Island and Nisqually peoples, and we encourage participants to become educated on the history of the land and to support local Native organizations.
+We acknowledge this event is taking place in the ancestral lands of the Lushootseed speaking Squaxin Island and Nisqually peoples.
+Folks whose ancestors are indigenous to this area are welcome to join this event by donation or gifting.
+We encourage participants to become educated on the history of the land and to support local Native organizations.